-The appeal shall be confined to the record except that in cases of alleged irregularities in due process not shown in the record proof may be taken by the campus President or campus President's designee other than the original hearing officer.
+The appeal shall be confined to the record except that in cases of alleged irregularities in due process not shown in the record proof may be taken by the university President or President's designee other than the original hearing officer or member of the hearing board, or hearing panel.

 The presentation of newly discovered evidence is not grounds for appeal.
-If there is new evidence, the defendant may request the original hearing officer to grant a rehearing.
+If there is new evidence, the defendant may request the original hearing officer, board, or panel to grant a rehearing.